carlos-echeverria/phd-thesis/README.md

 The MATLAB code to reproduce all numerical experiments is also included.

 to compile use:
+"""

-'> pdflatex dissertation.pdf'
+> pdflatex dissertation.pdf
-'> bibtex dissertation'
+> bibtex dissertation'
-'> pdflatex dissertation.pdf'
+> pdflatex dissertation.pdf
+"""